-No matter however expensive your Computer (laptop) might be, they lack a good quality microphone.
-Most of us prefer using an external microphone or headphone, so the manufacturer tends to use the low-quality mic on laptops.
-Though, Android smartphone comes with a very good quality microphone and noise cancellation feature.
+No matter how expensive your computer (laptop) might be, they lack a good quality microphone.
+Most of us prefer using an external microphone or headphones, so the manufacturer tends to use low-quality mics on laptops.
+Though, the Android smartphone comes with a very good quality microphone and noise cancellation feature.
 And, If your Computer lacks a microphone, and you don’t have any external Microphone.
 Then, you can use Android Phone as Mic for Windows PC.

 Yes, In order to record songs, you definitely need a good microphone.
 But, for chatting with friends over Skype, talking tactics on a game in Discord.
 You don’t need to spend a penny on a new mic.
 Because the smartphone in your pocket is enough.
 Well, in order to use your Android Phone as a Microphone for Windows PC, you have to set up a few things first.

 Wo Mic App can turn your Android/iOS smartphone into a Wired/Wireless Mic for PC/Mac.
 And, you can use it for voice chatting, recording and voice remote control, and many other activities.
 It provides a few connectivity options like Bluetooth, USB, and WiFi.
 Though, I personally prefer using the USB Method.
 Because you might face latency issues in the Wireless method.
 And, to use the WiFi option, you have to make sure both PC and Android should be on the same WiFi network.
 (For iPhone only WiFi option is available.)

 The best part is you can use it with any program on PC, just like a real Mic.
 Yes, you have to set up it as a default Audio Input device first.
 WO Mic is easy to configure and comes with an auto reconnection feature.
 The noise cancellation features are also available, we will configure them during the setup process.